JunYuHuang/top-battleship-web/Planning.md

   - 1 x Destroyer (of 1 x 2 cells)
 - ship placement rules
   - a ship must be placed within the 10 x 10 board
-  - a placed ship cannot be move once the "warship placement" game phase is over
+  - a placed ship cannot be moved once placed or after the "warship placement" game phase is over
   - a ship can only be placed vertically or horizontally
-  - a ship cannot be placed horizontally
+  - a ship cannot be placed diagonally in either (negative or positive) direction
   - any cell occupied by a ship cannot overlap with any cell of an existing already placed (allied) ship
   - any cell that will be occupied by a ship must be a cell that is empty and in-bounds
 - (calling) shot rules